 In January 2016, the IASB issued IFRS 16 Leases.
 This standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 This standard substantially carries forward the lessor accounting requirements of IAS 17, while requiring enhanced disclosures to be provided by lessors.
 Other areas of the lease accounting model have been impacted, including the definition of a lease.
 Transitional provisions have been provided.
 The new standard is effective for annual periods beginning on or after January 1, 2019.
-The Company is currently evaluating the impact of this standard on the consolidated financial statements.
+The extent of the impact of adoption of the standard has not yet been determined.